 On average, people who eat a lot of oatmeal risk less early death than people who don’t.
 Oatmeal can be soaked overnight and can then be combined with the following day fresh fruits, flax seeds and nuts be consumed!

-How about yours?
+How about you?
 Muscle tone?
 The solution to this would be to take in enough proteins, especially those in greek yogurts are included.
 The older we get, the more our muscle mass also decreases.

 Studies show that regular, Protein intake distributed throughout the day can significantly slow down this process.

-As a bonus, yogurt contains a lot calcium, which is crucial for maintaining bone density in old age.
+As a bonus, yogurt contains a lot of calcium, which is crucial for maintaining bone density in old age.
 Women over 50 and men over 70 have to pay special attention to their calcium intake.

-Ideally, you choose sugar-free natural yogurt, quark and skyr, a traditional milk dish from Iceland.
+Ideally, you choose sugar-free natural yogurt, quark, and skyr, a traditional milk dish from Iceland.

 Greek yogurt is lower in carbohydrates than normal yogurt, but it is higher in fat.

 As we approach middle life, the risk of diseases such as type 2 diabetes and high cholesterol increases.
-Beans are a fantastic way to eat healthy.
+Beans are a fantastic way to eat healthily.
 Only a 3/4 cup of beans or legumes a day lower your bad cholesterol (LDL) by up to 5%.

 Beans can also raise blood sugar levels in people who already have diabetes.